 - Butter a 9x13 inch baking dish or spray with cooking oil.

-- Cut and fit 8 slices of bread to fit over entire bottom of dish.
-Cover bread with slices of ham and sharp cheddar cheese.
-Cut and fit remaining 8 slices of bread to completely cover ham and cheese.
+- Cut and fit 5 slices of bread to fit over entire bottom of dish.
+Depending on the size of your bread and casserole dish you might need more bread.
+Layer the slices of ham then top with the cheddar cheese.
+Cut and fit the remaining 5 slices of bread to completely cover the ham and cheese.

-- Pour melted butter evenly over the casserole and sprinkle corn flake crumbs over the top.
+- Pour the melted butter evenly over the casserole and sprinkle with the crushed corn flakes over the top.

 - Bake in the preheated oven until set and lightly browned, about 1 hour.
-Let casserole stand for 10 minutes before serving.
+Let casserole stand for 10 minutes before slicing and serving.